 - April 2024 The Court of Appeals issues a decision reversing the appointment of a special master.
 The District Court in St. George now will proceed to trial.
 A number of motions and details are to be resolved prior to that trial, which may be conducted in 2024 or perhaps 2025.

 - May 2024 The case is assigned to Senior Judge Thomas Higbee for trial.
 The parties meet electronically and discuss dates and deadlines.
-A number of motions are to be heard before trial, which may occur in late winter or sping of 2025.

 This information will be updated as the case proceeds.
 For more information contact us at info@impactfeeclassaction.com.